alixdecr/PRAB/apis/petclinic/README.md

 | PATCH | 0 | 0% |
 | DELETE | 6 | 17% |
 | TOTAL | 36 | 100% |

+### Other Information

+- Number of Unique Routes: 17

+- Number of Unique Query Parameters: 1